guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 # Outline, slides

 ## Clinical Genomics
-Core facility at SciLifeLab
+Sister facility to NGI at SciLifeLab providing DNA sequencing capabilities to hospitals across Sweden.

-### How are we different from NGI?
-Bridge the gap between sending raw data to computer-savvy researchers vs. only somewhat-computer-literate geneticists and doctors.
-Basically it means processing the data as far as possible and intuitively visualizing it.
+One of the things that make working at our facility unique is that our end users tend to be only somewhat-computer-literate geneticists and doctors.
+This means that we need to find a way to process the data as far as possible before we intuitively visualizing it.
-The massive amounts of data can't simply be summarized in a pretty little graph anymore.

-### Mission
-5 min analysis - would bring DNA sequencing into routine practise

-## What?
+We have a long term vision that after doctors recieve their "test results" from DNA sequencing it shouldn't take them more than 5 minutes to reach a diagnosis.

+## Genomics in healthcare today
+The first clinical use of DNA sequencing is taking place in diagnosis of rare disoders that for the sake of this presentation are 100% genetic and 100% inheritable.
+They often develop early in life of the patients and cause severe symptoms.

+Right now the process is quite bleak.
+Patients meet with a doctor, run some tests, are sent home, some more tests are run, the see another doctor, home again...
+This can go on for 15 years without definitive answers.

-Diagnose disoders that are 100% genetic, 100% inheritable.
-They often develop early in life.
-These disorders are often rare and cause severe symptoms.
-Finding out the cause of such a disoder can have tremendous beneficial effects for the patient, family, and healthcare system.
+However using sequencing you have the possibility of finding out the root cause within 2 weeks.
+This can have tremendous beneficial effects for the patient, family, and healthcare system.

 The use of DNA sequencing in healthcare is pretty cool!
 Hospitals are *not* famous or moving fast or quickly adopting new technology.
 Now they are using the same tools as cutting edge research.

-## Why?
-Patients can go undiagnosed for 15 years
-Todays blunt tests give only vague indications of waht could be cusing these disoders.

-In contrast, using DNA sequencing technologies, we are able to go straight for the root cause of the disorder and deliver conclusive results in *two weeks*.

-## How?
-As the patient sample travels through our facility thousands of lines of Python code will eventually touch it.
-I'm going to focus on the delivery report.

-This is the story...
+Guillermo already talked about automation and analysis and we do about the same thing on our platform.
+Instead I will tell the story of the delivery report...

 ## Excel sheet -> Web interface
 In the beginning there was ...
 Excel.
-At least it's something familiar to most people.
-Soon enough it got out of hand.
-It was very inflexible to work with.
-Thousands of rows in an unwieldy and inherently static grid.

-Researchers you can give very basic text files that need a lot of processing to start making sense.
-We want to eliminate the need for any further non-manual processing after we deliver our results.
+This is pretty close to the raw output of the data analysis.
+6000 rows of variants along with a lot of annotations.
+From the perspective of some people this is rather intuitive and offers a familiar setup for the doctors.

+However, I think this shows the benefit of working with people from very different backgrounds.
+When I looked at this with some web developmend in my past I felt imidietly that we could do so much better!

 ## The Scout interface
-To reduce the time it takes to go over each case we focus a lot of prioritizing the information.
-This helps doctors to know what they should look at first.
-This is meant to be part of routine work and not exploratory research so it makes sense.
+So through a few major iterations we built a web interface that has become the de facto delivery report that doctors look at after they've sent in samples for sequencing.

+### Tech stack
+We're using a MongoDB database, I'll get back to this later, with a Flask server.
+Basically because this is what I was familiar with.
+We also make extensive use of other thrid party libraries such as Jinja2 for HTML templates and MongoEngine as an API for our database.

+We have to remember that we are dealing with sensitive clinical data.
+We are by no means security experts but what we do, do is to restrict access based on IP adresses, enforce two-step authentication on all user accounts, and encrypt data using SLL.

+### The interface
+Just to give you and idea what I'm talking about I'll show you the actual interface.
+This is where your doctor would login to review the results of one of the clinical tests.

+This view is where you would find the full list of all the variants, or possiblity disease causing alterations to the patients DNA.
+You can filter variants here and also click on one individual variant to reveal _all_ the annotations for it.
+We try to present the information so that as you scroll down you get into more detailed information that is only relevant if the variant is deemed interesting.

+Now let's get into some more technical aspects...

 ## JavaScript vs. Python code
-And then there was ... lots of JavaScript.
-But our input isn't optimized for this kind of setup: we have mostly non-updating data and big tables which gives for sluggish client side performance.

-I can confess that when I started this project I saw it as a great opportunity to learn more about e.g. Ember.js so I just picked it for the project.
-Only after my geek entuthiasm had died down did I realize that this is a professional, clinical grade tool and we shouldn't concern ourselves with user appeal too much.
+An early version of the interface was built heavily around Ember.js.
+Why?
+I wanted to learn more about Ember.js and no one told me it would be a bad idea ;)

+Basically I found out that big tables of non-updating data will give you sluggish performance without many benefits.
+So we rewrote most of the application with the idea in mind that this was a professional, clinical grade tool.
+If it gets the job done it isn't going to matter at all whether the page reloads or not.

-The upsides are many: easier for us to collaborate because we stick to what everyone already is familiar with (Python), more performant on our data, iteration and testing *much* simpler, and doing it in Python >> JavaScript.
+The upsides are many: it has made it easier for us to collaborate because we stick to what everyone already is familiar with, Python, it's improved performance, and iteration and testing is *much* simpler.

+Basically we've learned the lesson that when it's possible to do something in Python
+- do it in Python!

 ## MongoDB + MongoEngine